 In Nebraska, anyone who provides foster care or adoption services to children and youth must be licensed.
 There are two types of licenses: Residential Child-Caring Agency: An organization which is incorporated for the purpose of providing care for children and youth in buildings maintained by the organization for that purpose.
 Child-Placing Agency: An organization which is authorized for its articles of incorporation and by its license to place children in foster family or adoptive homes.

 Any licensee who needs to make a change to the license must obtain approval from the Department of Health and Human Services.
-To obtain approval, the licensee must submit a completed application to amend the license to:
+To obtain approval, please e-mail DHHS.ChildCareLicensing@nebraska.gov for an application.
+The application can be sent to:

 Nebraska Department of Health and Human Services Licensure Unit Children's Services Licensing PO Box 94986 Lincoln NE 68509-4986